hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_765321f9-4446-424f-bb2d-b2fb28beb9f8-0_2.content.md

 <!--font:Montserrat-->

-# Malware-Inspired Abstract Background for Your Tech-Forward Website
+# Tech website's Malware Background

 Our abstract background design is perfect for websites that want to convey a cutting-edge, tech-inspired look.
 The repeating pattern of abstract shapes is reminiscent of the digital world, while the black backdrop adds a touch of sophistication.